 Control Structure changes

 - If statements now properly short circuit.
-This was previously a bug.
+This was a bug in Quorum 2.

 - Included a number of optimizations at various points in the control

 - Simplified the bytecode generation for various kinds of expressions.

 - Fixed a bug in if statements that, under very rare circumstances, caused a bytecode verification error.

 - Added preliminary support for the ASM bytecode library to Quorum.
 This initial

 version is somewhat bare bones in this first release, but still is sufficient

 to implement much of a modern compiler built on JDK 7 or 8.
 Teams interested